SemBeacon/specification/README.md

 | 4 | N.a. |
 | 5 - 7 | *Reserved for future use.* |

+### Vocabulary Uses

+#### Hardware MAC-address should be used when possible
+A hardware MAC address should be stored if possible.

 ## License and Usage
 Copyright (C) 2022-2023 Maxim Van de Wynckel & Vrije Universiteit Brussel